Radware/Cloud-WAAP-Logging-Integration-Tool/README.md

 ## Additional Notes for SFTP Transfers

-For the Lambda function to support SFTP transfers, it must utilize the `paramiko` library, which is not included by default in the AWS Lambda Python runtime.
-To facilitate this, a Lambda layer containing the `paramiko` library and its dependencies is required.
+The Lambda layer (`lambda_layer.zip`) now includes both paramiko for SFTP transfers and pyAesCrypt for encryption support.
+This layer is required for:
+- SFTP file transfers using paramiko
+- File encryption using pyAesCrypt (when `ENCRYPT_OUTPUT = True`)

-### Adding the Paramiko Layer
+### Adding the Lambda Layer

-1. **Download the Paramiko Layer**:
+1. **Download the Lambda Layer**:
-   - The `paramiko-layer.zip` is available for download from the GitHub release page of the Cloud WAAP Logging Integration Tool, Version 2.0.
+   - The `lambda_layer.zip` is available for download from the GitHub release page.
-   - Navigate to the [Releases](https://github.com/Radware/Cloud-WAAP-Logging-Integration-Tool/releases) section of the project repository and download the `paramiko-layer.zip` file associated with the 2.0 release.
+   - Navigate to the [Releases](https://github.com/Radware/Cloud-WAAP-Logging-Integration-Tool/releases) section and download the latest `lambda_layer.zip`.

 2. **Upload the Layer to AWS Lambda**:
    - In the AWS Lambda Console, go to the Layers section and click on "Create layer".
-   - Upload the downloaded `paramiko-layer.zip` file.
+   - Upload the downloaded `lambda_layer.zip` file.
-   - Specify the compatible runtimes as Python 3.8, 3.9, 3.10, 3.11, and 3.12 to ensure compatibility across different Lambda function configurations.
+   - Specify the compatible runtimes as Python 3.8, 3.9, 3.10, 3.11, and 3.12.

 3. **Attach the Layer to Your Lambda Function**:
-   - Open the configuration for your Lambda function in the AWS Lambda Console.
+   - Open your Lambda function configuration.
-   - Under the "Layers" section, choose "Add a layer" and select the uploaded `paramiko-layer` from your layers list.
+   - Under "Layers", choose "Add a layer" and select the uploaded layer.
-   - Save the changes to ensure the layer is applied to your function.
+   - Save the changes to apply the layer.

-This setup is crucial for the Lambda function to facilitate secure SFTP file transfers, making it possible to use the SFTP destination option within the Cloud WAAP Logging Integration Tool.

-## Troubleshooting

-- **Issue**: Lambda function fails to initiate SFTP transfers.
-  - **Solution**: Ensure the `paramiko-layer` has been correctly added to your Lambda function.
-Check that the layer’s Python runtime version is compatible with your Lambda function's runtime.
-Also, verify the `paramiko-layer.zip` has been downloaded from the correct release and added as a layer in your Lambda configuration.

 ## Troubleshooting